 Breastfeeding Welcomed Here Business Pledge

-Citing benefits for mothers, babies and the broader community, the Knox County Health Department is encouraging businesses to sign the Breastfeeding Welcomed Here pledge.
+Due to the benefits of breastfeeding for mothers, babies and the broader community, the Knox County Health Department is encouraging businesses to sign the Breastfeeding Welcomed Here pledge.
 Tennessee law protects a mother’s right to breastfeed in any location, public or private, where she and her child are otherwise allowed to be.
-The pledge recognizes organizations who commit to training staff about being welcoming breastfeeding mothers and providing a welcoming environment for them.
+The pledge recognizes organizations who commit to training staff about welcoming breastfeeding mothers and providing a breastfeeding-friendly environment to employees and guests.
 Click here to learn more.

 Breastfeeding Support Group

-For more information about the group, contact Robin Penegar, WIC Breastfeeding Coordinator, at 865-215-5060.
+For more information about the group, including meeting locations and times, contact Robin Penegar, WIC Breastfeeding Coordinator, at 865-215-5060.

 Launched by the Tennessee Department of Health, this new hotline is available 24 hours a day, seven days a week and is staffed by International Board Certified Lactation Consultants and Certificated Lactation Counselors.
 The hotline provides accurate, up-to-date information at any time of day or night to address common questions and concerns about breastfeeding.
 Click here for more information.